10-year-old girl with autism singing 'Hallelujah' will give you chills

 It's still growing, and without listening to it first, this may be one reason why...

-10-year-old Kaylee Rodgers, of Northern Ireland, has Autism and ADHD.
+10-year-old Kaylee Rodgers, of Northern Ireland, has Autism and ADHD, according to Mashable.
 She doesn't talk much, but her teacher says when she sings that all changes.

 Take a listen to her and her Killard House schoolmates' rendition of Leonard Cohen's "Hallelujah".
 We challenge you not to cry.